stassa/louise/README.md

 The example of learning the `a^nb^n` language in section [Capabilities](#capabilities) is an example of learning with dynamic learning.
-The result is a grammar in Prolog's Definite Clause Grammars formalism [DCG].
+The result is a grammar in Prolog's Definite Clause Grammars formalism (see:
+[DCG]).
 Below, we list the steps to run this example yourself.
 The steps to run this example are similar to the steps to run the `ancestor/2` example, only this time the learning predicate is `learn_dynamic/1`:

  1. Start the project: